One of the more challenging things we’ve had to learn was the planning process of our gardens.

 We are also able to model our container garden in the tool.
 This is helpful as we can again see our entire garden in a glance.

 The tool allows for flexible planting concepts.
 It supports row gardening and also intensive gardening techniques.
 You can also just plunk down plants wherever you want them.
-It helps you visualize the fully grown plant as well, which is super helpful for new gardeners.

 The Real Reasons We Use An Online Garden Planner!